daffyzk/crafting-interpreters/readme.md

 # Crafting interpreters

-is a book I'm reading
+is [a book](https://craftinginterpreters.com/contents.html) that I'm reading

 ## rulox
 is my rust version of the Lox interpreter outlined in the book (originally implemented in Java)